commoncrawl/example-warc-java/README.md

 Note: I also tested this using a micro EC2 instance.
 The time to process two gzipped segment files (of size a little less than 1 gigabyte each) is about 45 seconds on a micro EC2 instance.

+### License

+This code is licensed under the *TBD license*.
+Please give back to Common Crawl if you found it useful.